billti/billti.github.io/_drafts/minimal-napi.md

 (`.CRT$XCU`) the CRT reads when it runs at startup. (i.e. the entry point we no longer have).

-_Note: I highly recommend the Matt Godbolt talk [The bits between the bits][] for an under the covers look at how this initialization works at startup when using the C runtime_
+_Note: I highly recommend the Matt Godbolt talk [The bits between the bits][] for an under the covers look at how this initialization works at startup when using the C runtime.
+The documentation on [CRT Initialization][] also gives a good overview._

 To do the same initialization at load time without the CRT, we'll provide the DllMain entry function and run similar code directly when the module is loaded.
 After also adding the `windows.h` include to